josephjaspers/Robinhood/README.md

  - buy_crypto(
        symbol: str,                   # the stock symbol
+       price_quantity: float = None,  # buy a quantity of crypto of equal value to the given price_quantity,
-       quantity: number,              # number of shares
+       quantity: number = None,       # number of shares
        price: float = None,           # limit order if specified time_in_force = None)          # defaults to gtc (good till canceled)

  - sell_crypto(
        symbol: str,                   # the stock symbol
+       price_quantity: float = None,  # sell a quantity of crypto of equal value to the given price_quantity,
        quantity: number,              # number of shares
        price: float = None,           # limit order if specified time_in_force = None)          # defaults to gtc (good till canceled)

  - cancel(order: Order/CryptoOrder)   # cancels an existing order, returns response object, success does not ensure the order has been canceled).
 (Robinhood response does not indicate if the order was successfully canceled)
  ```
+ - for buy_crypto/sell_crypto: 'price_quantity' is mutually exclusive with quantity.
  - trailing_stop_percent, trailing_stop_amount, and stop_price are mutually exclusive arguments.
  - supplying `price` and `stop` argument will create a `stop-limit` order.
  - `trailing_stop_percent`, and `trailing_stop_amount` are not compatible with `price` (RH does not support trailing-limit orders)